Olha Freimut: Career

 On 2 December 2011, she led group stage draw the European Football Championship 2012.

 In the autumn of 2012, she has been a member of the jury show large reincarnation "ShoumaStgouon".

 On 13 October 2013, together with Aram Mnatsakanov she leads to the Novyi Kanal show War of the Worlds as auditor of Chef.

 On 3 September 2014, Freimut leads the program Freimut the Inspector on TV 1+1.
 In 2014, Freimut led the fourth season of the show The Voice of the country and reboot on TV 1+1.

-In December 2014, the Special Inspector Freimut issued a special issue from the ATO zone, conducted an inspection on the basis of the German Armed Forces.
+In December 2014, the Special Inspector Freimut issued a report from the ATO zone, conducted an inspection on the basis of the German Armed Forces.

 In 2015, ZARINA became the new face of the Jewelry House.
 On 2 September, at the Forum of Publishers in Lviv, she presented her first book, Where Eats and With whom Freimut Sleeps, and already on 11 October, the trainer at the show "Little Giants" on "1+1".

 On 5 April 2016, on the channel 1+1 the premiere of the reality show "On knives" de Freimut was the lead.
 She voted the role of Pauline in the Polish TV series Our Lady in Warsaw for 1+1.
 In the same year, she starred in the episodic role of the Russian-Ukrainian series Hotel Elephant.
 Olga's voice was duplicated by another actress.

 According to the magazine New Time, Fermut entered the TOP-100 of successful women of Ukraine.